chamley/indieclass/README.md

 # What is IndieClass

 IndieClass is a platform for local talents to connect with clients.
 Every user can sign up for classes/experiences, or choose to host their own class/experience.
-The classes can range from a local tech meetup, an outdoor stargazing, to a yoga meditation session by a certified yoga teacher.
+The classes can range from a local tech meetup, an outdoor stargazing, to a yoga meditation session by a certified yoga instructor.
 This app encourages users to explore new experiences, discover new potentials and learn new skills.

 ![Screenshots](/__screenshots/image.png)